-Sec. .1.
-Dyslexia and Related Disorders
+Sec.
+1. Dyslexia and Related Disorders

 The Board shall ensure that procedures are implemented for identifying and providing appropriate, evidence-based instructional services to students for dyslexia and related disorders.
-These procedures shall be implemented in accordance with the State Board of Education's Dyslexia Handbook: Procedures Concerning Dyslexia and Related Disorders (Dyslexia Handbook 2018 Update).
-19 TAC 74.28.
-The School of Science and Technology shall provide a copy or a link to the electronic version of the Dyslexia Handbook to parents of children suspected to have dyslexia or a related disorder.
+These procedures shall be implemented in accordance with the State Board of Education's Dyslexia Handbook: Procedures Concerning Dyslexia and Related Disorders and its subsequent amendments ("Dyslexia Handbook").
+The School of Science and Technology (SST/SSTD) shall further ensure compliance with all rules and standards adopted by the State Board of Education to implement the dyslexia program, including the Dyslexia Handbook and guidance published by the commissioner to assist the School of Science and Technology (SST/SSTD) in implementing the program.
+Education Code 38.003(b).